Calamity-Jaymi/jaymileigh/README.md

 # jaymileigh
-Personlized Website to act as a CV of sorts
+Personlized Website to show some of the CSS?HTML skills I have developed.